Open Data Hub logo

 Verification

-• In the Browser - Installed list on the Extensions panel, you see the extension that you installed.
+• In the Browser - Installed list on the Extensions panel, confirm that the extension you installed is listed.